germangb/ai-bindgen/README.md

 > [!CAUTION]
-> This Rust crate is potentially dangerous so there is a chance it will cause harm to you or your computer.
-Run at you own risk (ideally in a sandbox).
+> This Rust crate is potentially dangerous and may cause harm to you or your computer.
+Run at you own risk.

 # ai bindgen